SelfFormat/your-random-quotes/readme.md

 [ ] Change listview to recycler view with all user's quotes

-[ ] Populate recyclerview with quotes once user is logged in

 [ ] Refresh widget on every screen unlock (if possible or something with similar refresh rate)

 [ ] Add more fonts to widget